Theory of constraints: Key assumption

 The underlying premise of the theory of constraints is that organizations can be measured and controlled by variations on three measures: throughput, operational expense, and inventory.
 Inventory is all the money that the system has invested in purchasing things which it intends to sell.
 Operational expense is all the money the system spends in order to turn inventory into throughput.
 Throughput is the rate at which the system generates money through sales.

 Before the goal itself can be reached, necessary conditions must first be met.
 These typically include safety, quality, legal obligations, etc. For most businesses, the goal itself is to make profit.
 However, for many organizations and non-profit businesses, making money is a necessary condition for pursuing the goal.
 Whether it is the goal or a necessary condition, understanding how to make sound financial decisions based on throughput, inventory, and operating expense is a critical requirement.

 The five focusing steps

-Theory of constraints is based on the premise that the rate of goal achievement by a goal-oriented system (i.e., the system's throughput) is limited by at least one constraint.
+TOC is based on the premise that the rate of goal achievement by a goal-oriented system (i.e., the system's throughput) is limited by at least one constraint.

 The argument by reductio ad absurdum is as follows: If there was nothing preventing a system from achieving higher throughput (i.e., more goal units in a unit of time), its throughput would be infinite – which is impossible in a real-life system.

 Only by increasing flow through the constraint can overall throughput be increased.

 Assuming the goal of a system has been articulated and its measurements defined, the steps are: